Culture of Saudi Arabia: Calendar

 Ramadan, the ninth month of the Islamic calendar, is a holy month for all Muslims.
 In Saudi Arabia, this month is especially important and different as the lifestyle of the people gets more spiritual.
 During the month, Muslims fast from dawn to dusk.
 Thus, in Saudi Arabia, the working hours are reduced as most of the employees go two hours later than usual.
 Moreover, friends and families gather by sunset to enjoy breaking their fast together.
 By night and particularly after the obligatory Isha' prayer, people stay in mosques to pray the voluntary prayer of Taraweeh.
 Before the dawn prayer, Fajr, families wake up to eat Suhur, their last meal before they start fasting.

 Saudi Arabia celebrates two public holidays, namely, Eid al-Fitr and Eid al-Adha.
 Eid al-Fitr comes after the holy month of Ramadan and employees enjoy a customary 5 to 10 days away from work.
 Eid al-Adha comes by the end of Hajj -pilgrimage- and employees get similar off days.
 However, some other religious days that are considered as public holidays in other Muslim countries are not given days off in Saudi Arabia including, the Islamic New Year, Mawlid Alnabi – Prophet Muhammad's Birthday – and 'Ashura day.

-"Fierce religious resistance" had to be overcome to permit such innovations as paper money (in 1951), female education (1964), and television (1965) and the abolition of slavery (1962).
+"Fierce religious resistance" had to be overcome to permit such innovations as paper money (in 1951), female education (1964), television (1965) and the abolition of slavery (1962).
 There were a number of terrorist attacks targeting foreigners between 2001 and 2004, but these have been brought under control.

-Public support for the traditional political/religious structure of the kingdom is so strong that one researcher interviewing Saudis found virtually no support for reforms to secularize the state.
-Even the small minority of Westernized and liberal Saudis expressed "a desire for the kingdom to remain a Muslim society ruled by an overtly Muslim state."

-Because of religious restrictions, Saudi culture lacks any diversity of religious expression or buildings but annual festivals such as the Jenadriyah Festival which celebrates Saudi Culture, custom and handicraft held in a specialized arena just north of Riyadh and public events such as The Annual Book Fair are open to the public and are very popular although policed by the religious police.
+Annual festivals such as the Jenadriyah Festival which celebrates Saudi Culture, custom and handicraft held in a specialized arena just north of Riyadh and public events such as The Annual Book Fair are open to the public and are very popular.

 The festivals (such as Day of Ashura) and communal public worship of Shia Muslims who make up an estimated 10-15% are suppressed.
 Celebration of other (non-Wahhabi) Islamic holidays, such as the Muhammad's birthday and the Day of Ashura (an important holiday for Shiites), are tolerated only when celebrated locally and on a small scale.
 Shia also face systematic discrimination in employment, education, the justice system according to Human Rights Watch.